barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 the identity function.
 With residual blocks, when identity mapping is sufficient, the neural networks may drive the weights of theirs layers towards zero so as to approach the identity mappings.

-In practice, it is rare that identity mappings are optimal but arcording to the
+In practice, it is rare that identity mappings are optimal but according to the authors:
-authors:
 >... our reformulation may help to precondition the problem.
 If the optimal function is closer to an identity mapping than to a zero mapping, it should be easier for the solver to find the perturbations with reference to an identity mapping, than to learn the function as a new one